KobraRocks/deno-smtp-connection/README.md

 - Interpetation of smtp server responses
 - formating of smtp command

-For this check the project Smtp Client.
+For this check the project Smtp Client (I will publish soon).

 ## Contributing
 you are welcome ;)